steverice/pagerduty-api-v2-deck/PITCHME.md

 ![Make clients use the new version](assets/images/request-v11a.png)

 <!--
-A huge advantage to using your own API is that you don't need to make a single enormous, scary change.
+A huge advantage to using your own API is that you don’t need to make a single enormous, scary change.
 One of the most beneficial things we did at PagerDuty was set up our v2 API to work exactly like our v1 API, then iterate piece by piece on the changes we needed to make it compliant with the new version goals.
 At the very beginning, then, we switched our internal clients to use the new API version.
-As we made changes, we'd immediately be implementing them in clients at the same time so we could tell right away if a change didn't make sense or was more difficult to work with than we'd anticipated.
+As we made changes, we’d immediately be implementing them in clients at the same time so we could tell right away if a change didn’t make sense or was more difficult to work with than we’d anticipated.
 -->

 #VSLIDE